Brian McFadden

 Brian Nicholas McFadden (born 12 April 1980) is an Irish pop singer and television presenter.
 He rose to fame in 1998 as a member of the Irish boy band Westlife.
 Following his departure from the group in 2004, McFadden released his debut solo album, Irish Son.
 He has since released four studio albums: Set in Stone (2008), Wall of Soundz (2010), The Irish Connection (2013), and Otis (2019).
-McFadden has also released two albums, Strings Attached (2020) and Old School (2022), in collaboration with Keith Duffy of Boyzone.
+McFadden has also released two albums, Strings Attached (2020) and Old School (2022), in collaboration with Keith Duffy of Boyzone as part of boyzlife.

 Early life

 McFadden was born in Dublin and was raised Catholic.
 Throughout his younger years, he always had an interest in singing, dancing and football.
 Along with his sister Susan, McFadden attended the Billie Barry Stage School in Dublin, which led him to doing stage and TV roles, including a role in the Irish TV show Finbar's Class, a comedy revolving around a group of student-singers.
 In early 1998, he formed a pop-R&B group with his friends Tim and Darragh, called Cartel, and performed live gigs in Dublin pubs.
 When the band passed their credentials to prominent Irish music manager Louis Walsh, McFadden was asked to come to the audition for the formation of a new band that would later be called Westlife.